Spurn Point: From Nervous Novice to Hopeful Birdwatcher

 This fragile, shifting peninsula marks the beginning of the Holderness Coast, where tides and gales constantly battle the land.
 The narrow spit stretched out before us, with the churning Humber Estuary on one side and the pounding North Sea on the other.

-We had travelled a day earlier, navigating winding roads towards England's easternmost tip.
 A highlight was crossing the Greenwich Meridian, the imaginary line dividing the Earth into two hemispheres.

 Greenwich Meridian sign